Michigan Central Station: Ford ownership

 In December 2018 Ford began Phase I of the building restoration.
 The work involved drying out the building and reinforcement of structural columns and archways.
 Phase II began in May 2019 and consisted of masonry restoration of the tower and concourse, retiling of the ceiling of the waiting room, and repair of the structural steel.
 3-D scanning technology was used to recreate architectural details lost to exposure and vandalism.
-As of late 2021 work was progressing on the building's masonry facade.
-Restoration is anticipated to be competed in late 2022 or early 2023.
+Restoration work on the building's masonry facade began in 2021.
+Work was supposed to be completed in 2022 but was delayed due to the COVID-19 pandemic in Michigan.
+The station reopened to the public on June 6, 2024.
+As part of its grand reopening, tickets for a free concert featuring Detroit performers were made available and sold out within five minutes.